 Co-Founder and CEO at Symbium Corp.

-Leila Banijamali is the Co-Founder and CEO of Symbium Corp., a company transforming complex planning regulations into intuitive web applications.
-She has a background in law and technology entrepreneurship.
+Leila Banijamali is the Co-Founder and CEO of Symbium Corp., a computational law company disrupting how complex planning regulations are consumed by the public.
+She has led over $200M in complex enterprise negotiations and founded the law firm Bedrock.

 Marek Sergot